zgompert/ChumashWGSmapping/README.md

 **batch 1:** These samples were sequenced by GeT (Genotoul) and delivered July 2024.
 The IDs are at the start of the file names (Tchum-XXX, where XXX denotes the digits after 19_ in the actual file names).
 There are two files each of forward and reverse reads for each stick insect.

 **batch 2:** These samples were sequenced by GeT (Genotoul) and delivered October 2024.
-The IDs are again at the start of the file name but here are either 19_XXX (the actual ID we use) or GR806-XX for the non-experimental stick insects.
+The IDs are again at the start of the file name but here are either 19_XXX (the actual ID we use) or GR806-XX for the non-experimental stick insects (the GR806-XX samples were not in a spreadsheet but come from a sample in ethanol from host MM).

 **batch 3:** These samples were sequenced by GeT (Genotoul) and delivered January 2025.
 The IDs are again at the start of the file name but here are either 15_XXX.
 These are all non-experimental *T. chumash* from natural populations.
 The population information is in `/uufs/chpc.utah.edu/common/home/gompert-group5/data/TchumJan2025/sample_sp_loc_host.dsv'.
 The GR806-XX samples from batch 2 go with these individuals (i.e., they add to this data set).